spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 5.5.3 is released!
+**Subject**: [ANN] Spyder 5.5.4 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.5.3** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.5.4** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes four days after version 5.5.2 and it contains the following important fix:
+This release comes three weeks after version 5.5.3 and it contains the following important fixes:

-* Fix critical error when starting IPython console kernels on macOS and Linux in conda environments.
+* Update QtAwesome version constraint to `>=1.3.1,<1.4.0` (icon fonts access issues).
+* Fix kernel start in conda envs with spaces in their directory paths.
+* Fix installers update (installers download URL handling).
+* Handle no output when trying to process git data.
+* Update macOS installer notarization tooling (from `altool` to `notarytool`).

-In this release we fixed 1 issue and not merged any pull request.
+In this release we fixed 6 issues and merged 10 pull requests.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/5.x/CHANGELOG.md).